suvoni/CTF_Writeups/pingCTF_2022/README.md

 **Flag:** ```ping{W3lc0m3_t0_p1ngCTF_2022!_3c08b6c9a06c7db}```

 ## 5) guess what
-This challenge provides a Python program that asks the user to correctly "guess" various strings and numbers that the program randomly generates.
+This challenge provides a Python program (in ./guesswhat/main.py) that asks the user to correctly "guess" various strings and numbers that the program randomly generates.
 We are given the source code, and a quick investigation reveals that mere guessing will not be sufficient to get the flag - we have to automate a solution.

 There are 4 separate guessing tests in this challenge.
 The first guessing test (see the provided file ./guesswhat/src/pow.py) generates a SHA256 hash of a randomly-generated 20-byte number.
 The first 17 bytes of the number are given to us as well as the full hash.
 Our task is to "guess" the other 3 bytes of the number to continue to the next test.
 Obviously, the odds of guessing a 3-byte value correctly are stacked against us (it is a 1 in 2^24 = 16777216 chance!).
 So, we can write code to brute force this 3-byte value and submit it to the program to continue.